 In other markets, where home prices are lower, monthly rent can be as much as (or even more than) the monthly cost of owning — and not withstanding rent control, landlords can hike rents.

-An online calculator, like the handy New York Times Rent vs. Buy Calculator, can help you decide if owning a home or renting makes more financial sense for you.
+Credit Karma’s rent vs. buy calculator can help you decide if owning a home or renting makes more financial sense for you.

 Do you want to spend your weekends mowing the lawn, fixing a dripping faucet or cleaning gutters?
 Can you see an upside to dealing with the stress of a flooded basement or other major problem that will eat into your leisure time and your bank account?
 Are you excited to participate in community meetings, engage with neighbors and support the local Girl Scouts troop?

 If you answer “no” to any of these, think again about this whole buying-a-home idea.
 If upkeep is the stumbling block, consider whether a community where you pay a homeowners association to provide most home maintenance might be more up your alley than a single-family home where you’re likely to be responsible.